lawrence-innovative-tech/java/Networking ccna (Cisco )/Fundamentals/LAN (Local Area Network).md

 ```

 #### **Router
-- Router passthrough the ip to modem of the same network or connected master router to finds the mac address of the destination ip.
+- Router passthrough the ip to neighbour network or firewall or internet based on configuration.
 - It also use broadcast when DHCP (Dynamic Host Configuration Protocol) does not knows ip.
+ #### **Responsibilities
+ 1. Forward request to neighbour subnet/network.
+ 2.